You are visiting the India Kee Safety website from United States. Would you like to go to the United States site?

-The BS 13700 standard, which was published in July this year, provides long-awaited guidance for the design, performance, testing, and inspection of permanent counterweighted roof guardrail systems.
+The BS 13700 standard, which was published in July 2022, provides long-awaited guidance for the design, performance, testing, and inspection of permanent counterweighted roof guardrail systems.
 The standard provides clarity around the design and addresses the concerns many consultants faced when specifying rooftop guardrails.

 However, before we explain what BS 13700 is about, and what it means for the installation of permanent roof guardrails, it’s important to understand why these systems are specified and why the new standard needed to be introduced.